Find Affordable College Courses

 91 Yearly Graduations

 University of Maryland - College Park is the 6th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-During the 2020-2021 academic year, 91 people received their bachelor's degree in community health and preventive medicine from UMCP.
-About 85% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+During the most recent year for which we have data, 91 people received their bachelor's degree in community health and preventive medicine from UMCP.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 82 Yearly Graduations

 Utah Valley University is the 7th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Each year, around 40,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,368 per year, while in-state graduate students, on average, pay $8,773 per year.
-The community health and preventive medicine program at Utah Valley University awarded 82 bachelor's degrees during the 2020-2021 school year.
-Of these students, 79% were women and 12% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $5,614 per year, while in-state graduate students, on average, pay $9,152 per year.
+During the most recent year for which we have data, 82 people received their bachelor's degree in community health and preventive medicine from UVU.
+Of these students, 55% were women and 18% were members of underrepresented racial-ethnic groups.

 #8